Saving efficiently for retirement by managing

-- Understand how Swiss Pillar 3 accounts and US IRAs are similar and how they differ, the US implications of Pillar 3 investment choices, and the Swiss tax treatment of IRAs, including Roth IRAs.
+- Understand the similarities and differences of Swiss Pillar 3 accounts and US IRAs, the US implications of Pillar 3 investment choices, and the Swiss tax treatment of IRAs, including Roth IRAs.

-- Build a retirement plan that takes into consideration your values, priorities and goals, and makes the best use of every asset in your wealth.
+- Build a retirement plan that takes into consideration your values, priorities and goals, and makes the best use of all your wealth assets.

 - Put together a cost and tax efficient withdrawal strategy to support your lifestyle during your work-optional years.